 ABF The Soldiers’ Charity is the national charity of the British Army, providing a lifetime of support to soldiers, veterans and their immediate families when they are in need.
 They were founded in 1944 to ensure that soldiers returning from World War Two were well cared for.
 Since then, the welfare of soldiers, past and present, and their families has been at the heart of everything they do.

-Achievement for All is a leading not-for-profit organisation that works in partnership with early years settings, schools and colleges to improve outcomes for all children and young people.
-Achievement for All offer bespoke, face-to-face Coaching Programmes such as School Improvement, Wellbeing and Core Strength as well as Emotion Coaching.
-We also offer schools a 1 day Achieving Wellbeing Focus Review.
+Achievement for All (AfA) is a leading not-for-profit organisation that works in partnership with early years settings, schools and colleges to improve outcomes for Vulnerable and under-achieving children and young people.
+AfA offer bespoke, face-to-face Coaching Programmes such as School Improvement, Wellbeing and Core Strength as well as Emotion Coaching.
+AfA also support education leaders to explore social and emotional aspects of leadership in extreme circumstances and putting Wellbeing at the heart of the organisation through a unique programme Deep Leadership.

 Airplay is the Royal Air Force Benevolent Fund’s (RAFBF’s) 12-year, £24 million support programme for children and young people whose parents are serving in the Royal Air Force (RAF).
 As the RAF’s leading welfare charity, the RAFBF initiated the Airplay programme in response to research which found that keeping young people safely occupied was RAF families’ second biggest concern after housing.